 By Robert Cutrera

-Every spring and summer, at about this time of year, college students across America begin to plan their Fall schedules, eagerly anticipating the conclusion of their Spring semester so they may begin new courses after the summer.
+This time of year, college students across America plan their schedules.
 A few serious considerations play a big role in their final decisions: Does this course fit into my major plan?
 Will I be able to graduate on time if I take this class?
 And how good is the professor?

 Though this hypothetical example is a bit more detailed than what you’ll often see, add a few misspelled words and grammatical errors, take away a line or two, and that’s what you get.
 And do you think you’ll find out what grade they received?
 Unless it’s an A or B, you won’t see one; and rarely will anyone who gets one of those grades complain in such a juvenile manner.